This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 350 degrees Fahrenheit and adjust oven rack to the center.
+- Preheat oven to 350°F and adjust the rack to the center.
+Spray loaf pans with COOKING SPRAY.

-- In a large mixing bowl, stir BUTTER and SUGAR together until well combined.* Note: If using salted butter, reduce SALT by ⅓ teaspoon in the next step.
+- In a large mixing bowl, stir together the MELTED BUTTER and SUGAR using a spatula.

-- Add EGGS, YOGURT, LEMON JUICE, LEMON ZEST, VANILLA, and SALT.
-Whisk until well-combined.
-(It will look slightly lumpy).
+- Add the EGGS, GREEK YOGURT, LEMON JUICE, LEMON ZEST, VANILLA EXTRACT, and SEA SALT.
+Whisk until combined—it may look slightly lumpy.

-- In a separate small bowl, toss BLUEBERRIES in the reserved FLOUR to coat (this helps prevent sinking).
-Gently fold blueberries into the batter.
+- In a separate bowl, toss the BLUEBERRIES with the reserved FLOUR to prevent them sinking to the bottom.

-- Bake 60-75 minutes until a toothpick inserted in the center comes out clean.
+- Bake for 60 minutes, or until the center is set and a toothpick comes out clean.

 Equipment